yuki-aerospace/random/README.md

-# random
+# research 2022
-random python programming
+program made in research 2022